mastorm/CodeStats.Client/README.md

 # CodeStats.Client

 This is a low-footprint Visual Studio plugin for [CodeStats](https://codestats.net/), written in and tested with VS2017.
-There will be builds for 2015.
+It is compatible with VS 2015 and above.
+For building, you need an installed VS 2015.

 ## How to configure